-Some organisations may continue to provide former employees with access to ePortfolios after they leave the organisation.
-Check your organisation's ePortfolio policy to find out whether this is possible.
+In many cases, institutions will continue to provide former students with access to ePortfolios after graduation.
+Check your institution's ePortfolio policy to find out whether this is possible.

-Alternatively, you may be able to download a copy or file of your ePortfolio experiences to take with you if you leave your organisation.
-Finally it is important to know whether there is a point at which your ePortfolio will be deleted by the organisation storing it, for example, if it is inactive for a period of time.
+Alternatively, you may be able to transfer your material between different ePortfolio systems, such as that of your employer, a different educational institution, or professional association.
+Finally, it is important to know whether there is a point at which your ePortfolio will be deleted by the institution storing it, for example, if it is inactive for a certain period of time.